dgwaldo/print-it/README.md

 ## .Net Core WebHost
-Allows running the application from a hosted web api If you host the API on Server Core, don't forget to install printer support
+Allows running the application from a hosted web api If you host the API on Server Core, don't forget to install printer support.
+Also, ensure the app pool is set to load user profile when hosted in IIS.

 `Install-WindowsFeature Print-Services`